This database is dedicated to the 342 Australian Jews who made the

 Limited View gives key data including name, alternate name(s), conflict / unit / rank / identification number(s); Died on Service (DoS) details; National Archives of Australia (NAA) link and one other link.
 The database may be sorted on any of these fields and each field is text searchable.
 Individual’s records can also be viewed separately.

-Expanded View covers each of the 99 fields in the database.
+Expanded View covers each of fields in the database.
 We strongly recommend that researchers become AJHS members and subscribers to ajhs.com.au so that they can access the data in its entirety.

 You can also click on the following headings for more information on how the database was formulated.